-3.2.4.1 Focus on Digital sustainability strategy deployment
+Focus on Digital sustainability strategy deployment 3.2.4.1

 In 2024, 74Software focused on reducing the environmental footprint of its software products and digital infrastructure while supporting the sustainability efforts of its clients and partners.
-The Group evaluated the maturity of its core services using the French eco-design framework Référentiel Général d'Éco-Conception des Services Numériques (RGESN), with a particular focus on services hosted on AWS Cloud.
-This assessment included life cycle analyses of flagship products within the 74Software SBS division.
-In 2024, 74Software did not finance any greenhouse gas (GHG) removal or mitigation projects through carbon credits.
+The Group evaluated the maturity of its core services using the French eco-design framework Référentiel Général d'Écoconception des Services Numériques (RGESN), with a particular focus on services hosted on AWS Cloud.
+This assessment included life cycle analyses of flagship products within the 74Software SBS brand.